GIF to BMP

 300+ formats supported

-How to use GIF to BMP Converter?
+Complete Guide to GIF to BMP

-GIF to BMP Converter FAQs
+GIF to BMP FAQs

 The BMP format doesn't support animation, so your animated GIF will be converted into a single, static image.
 The converter will almost always extract only the very first frame of your GIF animation and save that single frame as the final BMP file.
 All other animation frames will be discarded during the process.